-8.18 (1) An exporter who requires from the customs authority documentary evidence of origin for goods of South African origin already exported to a country requiring such documentary evidence must apply for retrospective certification of the goods as goods of South African origin by submitting an amended export clearance declaration in terms of section 174 of the Control Act - apply on behalf of an exporter in terms of subrule (1) for retrospective certification of information on a certificate as contemplated in that subrule.
+8.18 (1) An exporter who requires from the customs authority documentary evidence of origin for goods of South African origin already exported to a country requiring such documentary evidence must apply for retrospective certification of the goods as goods of South African origin by submitting an amended export clearance declaration in terms of section 174 of the Control Act-

-- (a) providing in respect of the goods the additional information specified in rule 8.17(1)(a) to (e), insofar as that information has not already been provided in the clearance declaration; and - (b) containing an indicator that the amended clearance declaration serves as an application for retrospective certification.
+- (a) providing in respect of the goods the additional information specified in rule 8.17(1)(a) to (c), insofar as that information has not already been provided in the clearance declaration; and - (b) containing an indicator that the amended clearance declaration serves as an application for retrospective certification.

-(2) A customs broker authorised in the exporter's clearance instructions to do so, or the exporter's registered agent if the exporter is a non-local exporter, may
+(2) A customs broker authorised in the exporter's clearance instructions to do so, or the exporter's registered agent if the exporter is a non-local exporter, may apply on behalf of an exporter in terms of subrule (1) for retrospective certification of information on a certificate as contemplated in that subrule.